Hypercubers/hypercubing.xyz/docs/index.md

 The most well known 4D shape is the [hypercube](https://en.wikipedia.org/wiki/Tesseract) (also called the tesseract, 8-cell, octachoron, or 4-cube).
 It has 8 cubic sides that are called cells.
 Turning any of the cells involves rotating it like a cube to any of 24 orientations.

+Another definition of hypercubing is "beyond cubing."
+This includes all manner of exotic twisty puzzles beyond the handful of puzzles solved by most speedcubers.

 The short article [Abstracting Rubik's Cube](http://roice3.org/papers/abstracting_rubiks_cube.pdf) introduces a number of the hypercubing puzzles.